The Purpose Driven Life by Rich Warren is a Christian book answering the millennia old question: “what’s the meaning of life”.

-It’s mostly for Christian or spiritually-leaning folks, but like most religious texts it also has some deep wisdom that is true and potentially life changing for everyone.
+It’s mostly for Christian or spirituality-leaning folks, but like most religious texts, it also has some deep wisdom that transcends religious dogma.

 - Bullet Summary